OB-lab/James-et-al.-2023-MolecularEcology/README.md

-A text file (.txt) version of the variable sites file generated in the previous step (.mafs.gz) was created by extracting contig, snp position, major and minor allele (in columns 1 - 4, respectively)
+A text file (.txt) version of the variable sites files generated in the previous step (.mafs.gz) was created by extracting contig, snp position, major and minor allele (in columns 1 - 4, respectively)

 ```
 zcat snp-sites.mafs.gz | awk 'NR!=1{print $1"\t"$2"\t"$3"\t"$4}' > snp-sites.txt